Hear the author speaks about the importance of going to the root source to effectively heal and move forward from life’s tragedies.

 While learning under different teachers and mentors to learn how to use energy medicine to heal and better understand herself, she found her mission is life in helping others rise from their tragedies and become their authentic selves.

 How did the book receive such a title?
-Carol tells Kate:
+Alma tells Kate:

 It just seemed like it was the perfect title to help people.
 I find that often people are controlled by opinions, imprints, and all the things they learned as a child going to school.